Razia-Shaheen-Sara/Netpractice_42/Readme.md

 - The network part can be in different octets depending on the subnet mask.
 - The host part is whatever remains after the network part is decided.

-## Level 7: TWO ROUTERS

-- with two routers R1 and R2, will come four interfaces R11 R12 R21 R22 and two routes\
-- first we start solving from host A1 with given IP- R1's fisrt\
-- make a random mask for A1 and it's adjacent router 255.255.255.128 coz no mask is given here\
-- At this point we have routes and interfaces **INBETWEEN** two routers\
-- Use R1's second given IP to reduce and make IPs for the rest of the interfaces and host- nothing new here

 **Subnet and IP Visualization Examples**

 - For subnet mask `255.255.255.0`, the network part is the first 3 octets, and the host part is the last octet.